dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 ### useState

-In most cases, typing `useState` will not require anything from you, because TypeScript will try to infer the type, in other scenarios, e.g. when the initial value is different from future values, you will specify it directly.
+In most cases, typing `useState` will not require anything from you, because TypeScript will try to infer the type, in other scenarios, e.g. when the initial value is different from future values, you need to specify it directly.

 ```ts
 // src/pages/Search.tsx